vzsoot/grind-log-analyzer/README.md

 Use case
 --------
 The dist_test utility has output for each test result.
-This tool parses the surefire results and imports them into a relational database (uses PostgreSQL by default) for future analyzis.
+This tool parses the surefire results and imports them into a relational database (uses PostgreSQL by default) for future analysis.

 Usage
 -----